Building a Skills-Based Organization

-Last week I met with SkillNet, a company that is taking this to heart by not only allowing companies to measure employee performance annually or quarterly, but by the project.
+Recently I met with a solution provider that is taking this to heart by not only allowing companies to measure employee performance annually or quarterly, but by the project.
 This opens up opportunities in working with contingent workers, which I’ll cover in a minute, but it also has incredible value for companies that do project-based work.

 Consider this example.
 You work for a large consulting firm and a biotechnology client needs an email marketing campaign developed.
 You have several internal marketing professionals to pick from, but which ones are better at email marketing than at social, web, or direct mail?
 And what was their performance on a similar project previously?
 With a technology that allows you to rate performance by project instead of by year, you get a very granular look at actual performance that helps you to make a better decision about who to add to the team.

 Therein lies the real value for companies that are looking to take a skills-based approach.
 They are making better talent decisions because they have hard data to rely on.
 This also enables better discussions around talent mobility and growth for the long term.